baunek/Dynamics-of-Smoking/report/README.md

 # Report Folder

-Your project report goes here.
-It is mandatory to use one of the templates (latex or word) that you find herein.

-Save the final report as report.pdf
+In this folder the project report is stored.
+It is saved as "report.pdf".